enesakts23/modbus_tcp/README.md

 # modbus_tcp
-Modbus TCP Project with modular structure to use with any kind of TCP Communication.
+Modbus TCP Project Client with modular structure to use with any kind of TCP Communication.